I Believe in Father Christmas: Release

 The song was recorded by Lake in 1974 and released separately from ELP in 1975, reaching number two on the UK Singles Chart.
 It was kept from number one by Queen's "Bohemian Rhapsody".

 Lake commented: "I got beaten by one of the greatest records ever made.
 I would've been pissed off if I'd been beaten by Cliff [Richard]."
 However, orchestrator Godfrey Salmon said: "I was surprised the single wasn't more successful.
 I thought 'Bohemian Rhapsody' was rubbish, and still do.
 When it got to No 1 before we'd even brought ours out, I thought it would be long gone by Christmas.
 How wrong can you get?"

-The record continued to sell and in 1984 and 1986 reached 84 and 98, respectively, on the UK Singles Chart.
+The record continued to sell, and in 1984 and 1986 reached 84 and 98, respectively, on the UK Singles Chart.
 The song also reached #98 in Australia in late 1975.

 Video

-The video for the record was shot on the Sinai Peninsula of Egypt, and in the Dead Sea Scrolls caves in the West Bank, and includes footage from the Vietnam War and Six-Day War.
+The video for the record was shot on the Sinai Peninsula of Egypt, Israel in those days, and in the Dead Sea Scrolls caves in Israel, and includes footage from the Vietnam War and Six-Day War.

 Legacy

 A second recording by the full ELP trio, but with a sparser arrangement, was included on the 1977 album Works Volume 2.
 It was recorded a third time in 1993, for the ELP box set The Return of the Manticore, and Lake revisited it yet again for the 2002 Sanctuary Records compilation A Classic Rock Christmas.
 The song has also appeared on several other ELP and Christmas compilation albums including a 1995 EP titled I Believe in Father Christmas, which includes Lake's original single as well as the Works Volume II version.

-In 2005 Lake wrote a letter to The Guardian about the song, in answer to a reader question regarding whether it was possible to survive on Christmas royalties alone:
+In 2005, Lake wrote a letter to The Guardian about the song, in answer to a reader question regarding whether it was possible to survive on Christmas royalties alone:

 In 1975, I wrote and recorded a song called "I Believe in Father Christmas", which some Guardian readers may remember and may even own.
 It was a big hit and it still gets played on the radio every year around December, and it appears on more or less every Christmas compilation going.
 So I can tell you from experience that it's lovely to get the old royalty cheque around September every year, but on its own, the Christmas song money isn’t quite enough to buy my own island in the Caribbean.
 I'm on tour at the moment and the Christmas song is as well received now as it was 30 years ago – maybe even more so.
 If Guardian readers could all please request it be played by their local radio stations, maybe that Caribbean island wouldn’t be so far away – and if I get there, you’re all invited.